michaelfecher/arch-vagrant-with-cntlm/README.md

 I've built the binary file for Arch Linux and placed it in the `/cntlm-linux/` folder.
 The Arch Linux build of CNTLM will be installed via `pacman -U <cntlm-build>`.
-The build is based upon the latest [CNTLM Linux version](https://sourceforge.net/projects/cntlm/files/cntlm/cntlm%200.92.3/cntlm-0.92.3.tar.gz/download), so all credits belong to the owner and writer of CNTLM.
+The build is based upon the latest [CNTLM Linux version](https://sourceforge.net/projects/cntlm/files/cntlm/cntlm%200.92.3/cntlm-0.92.3.tar.gz/download), so all credits belong to the owner and author of CNTLM.

 ## VirtualBox + Guest Extensions
 This one can't be done as a non privileged user.